blossm-network/toolbox/README.md

 * `command`
   * `blossm.yaml` - Specify what the `domain` and `service` of this command are, define the schema of a valid payload that should be accepted, and write some example payloads for the unit tests and integration tests to check against that must pass before deployment is possible.
   * `main.js` - Exports a function that runs when the command is called that lets you do a specific routine and easily call other commands, read from the state of the app, conditionally log new `events`, and return some data to the command issuer.
-  * `normalize.js` - Simply takes in a valid payload and cleans or formats it.
+  * `normalize.js` - Simply takes in a valid payload and cleans/formats it.
   * `deps.js` - A place to expose external dependencies that can be used in `main.js` and easily mocked out in tests.

 * `fact`